ABOUT MICHAEL JACOBI & Exotic Fauna

 Michael's new book Tarantulas is published by TFH as part of the Animal Planet Pet Care Library.
 It was released in September 2011.
 His upcoming book Geckos (A complete guide to Gekkota), part of the Complete Herp Care series by TFH, is slated be released in 2013.

 Through Exotic Fauna Enterprises, he published ARACHNOCULTURE, an international print journal for keepers of tarantulas and scorpions that has now been replaced by an online e-zine version.
-In 2006 he filmed the TARANTULAS IN THE TERRARIUM instructional DVD, which is now available as a QuickTime movie for computer with excerpts appearing on YouTube.
+In 2006 he filmed the TARANTULAS IN THE TERRARIUM instructional DVD, which is now available in its entirety FREE via YouTube.
 His work with arboreal vipers included the WORLD OF ATHERIS website, which was online from 1999-2012.
 He also has a strong interest in field research and accompanied renowned tarantula authority Andrew M. Smith of lovetarantulas.com on a 2006 expedition to Costa Rica where they found and studied a dozen species of theraphosid spider.
 In November 2012 he again traveled with Andrew in search of big hairy spiders in Suriname, South America along with Andrew's long time field trip partner Paul Carpenter and Guy Tansley of giantspiders.com.
+In November 2014, Michael will join Guy, Paul and Mark Carpenter for an adventure in Sri Lanka.